simao-ferreira/dotfiles/i3/README.md

 Documentation at `http://docs.tizonia.org/usage/keyboard.html`

 ## Monitoring
-Installed and working is already a module of conky, can be configured. [todo]
+Installed and working is already a module of conky, can be configured.
+Opposite to normal behaviour, conky on Mi3, is configured `/usr/share/conky/` and then auto started on`/i3/config`, the script used to run it is found on `/usr/bin/`.
+On Mi3 there are two conky setups, one for cheat sheets and another to settings.
+By modifying the `/usr/bin/` file relative to the launcher is possible to ignore one, or both.

 Other important options are neofetch to get system info and `htop` or `gotop`.
 `gotop` is a more "eye-candy" version.